yaal-coop/sheraf/doc/source/introduction.rst

   sheraf use those datastructures to offer an unified - but flexible - way to index your models.
 Indexing a model on one of its attributes is generally one line of code away.
-- **Migrations**: This is a work still in progress, but sheraf aims to offer a complete set of tools to painlessly migrate your data.
+- **Migrations**: This is a work still in progress, but sheraf aims to offer a complete set of tools to painlessly migrate your data so your models can smoothly evolve with the changes happening in your software.

+Sheraf only depends on ZODB and a few side projects (BTrees, persistent etc.), so you do not need any other project from the Zope/Plone galaxy.

 Who are we?
 -----------